 What Is an Uncontested Divorce?

-- Property and Asset Division: The equitable distribution of marital assets and properties agreed upon by both parties.
+- Property and Asset Division: The equitable distribution of marital assets and properties is agreed upon by both parties.

 - Debt: Allocation of shared marital debt responsibilities between spouses as agreed upon in the divorce settlement.